bdlangton/fitbot/README.md

 ![http://i.imgur.com/2yvGuyL.jpg](http://i.imgur.com/2yvGuyL.jpg)

+## Fork of fitbot that uses a whitelist instead of a blocklist

+This is a fork of fitbot with one minor change.
+Instead of specifying a blocklist to prevent certain users from having their activities post, there is a whitelist to specify which users should have their activities posted.
+You must specify the Strava user IDs for every user that wants their activities posted.

 ## Installation

 1. fitbot is a NodeJS module.
 You'll need to install that first.
 More information can be found [here](https://nodejs.org/en/download/package-manager/).